joaustin/wekaccws/node_replace.md

 weka cluster drive remove $uuids --force
 ```
-Once the drives are removed you need to remove the containers from the cluster configuration so I list them to see which are DOWN
+Once the drives are removed remove the stale containers from the cluster configuration.
+List them to see which are DOWN
 ```
 weka cluster container -o hostname,container,id,status -s +hostname,+container
 ```